 For more information regarding University Relations and Development click here

-- Minimum of 3-4 years of progressive development experience or related work such as community or public relations, sales, and/or marketing
+A minimum of 3 years of progressive development experience or related work, such as sales and community relations.

-- Direct experience in personal gift solicitation and fundraising
+A minimum of 1 year of direct experience in personal gift solicitation and fundraising ($10,000+).